THOMASELOVE/500-2021/project/02_update.md

 ## Submission

-The Project Update is to be submitted to [Canvas](https://canvas.case.edu/) by the new deadline (March 31) specified in the [Course Calendar](https://github.com/THOMASELOVE/2020-500/blob/master/calendar.md).
+The Project Update is to be submitted to [Canvas](https://canvas.case.edu/) by the deadline specified in the [Course Calendar](https://thomaselove.github.io/500/calendar.html).

 ## Details